juancjara/url-shortener/README.md

 # url-shortener
-Simple Url shortener using clojure
+Simple Url shortener using clojure and clojurescript

 ## Prerequisites